IoT Developer Salary & Rates. How Much Does It Cost to Develop IoT App?

 IoT Developer Salary

-If you’re planning to hire an IoT developer for your business, you might be wondering: how much does it cost to hire IoT developer?
+If you’re planning to hire an IoT development team for your business, you might be wondering: how much does it cost to hire IoT developer?
 The first practical step would be to search for the place that offers you the best IoT developer wages.
 As such, it will be good to compare the cost of IoT developer in different countries and see which one offers the lowest rates.
 Let’s make a comparison using PayScale as our data source.
 For this comparison, we compare the salaries of software engineers in different countries, since data specific to IoT engineers are currently unavailable.
 Note that since IoT engineers may require additional skills over the usual software engineering skill set, the amounts may not be accurate, but our comparison will still give us the relative rates of developers across different countries, be it software or IoT engineers.

 - US – $80,825